IqbalHossainEmon/react-node-good-practice-setup/README.md

-### Create Linting Configuration file manually
+### Linting Configuration file manually

-Create a `.eslintrc` file in the project root and enter the below contents:
+Change the `eslint.config.js` file in the project root with the below contents:

 __React__
 ```javascript